Mini Block Push-Pull EL84 (6BQ5) Valve Amplifiers

 Construction is straight forward and uncomplicated.
 The inside layout is not critical.
 I used a perfboard for the power supply circuit and point-to-point wiring for the remainder of the circuit.
-I mounted the LM317 regulator directly to the chassis with an insulator.
+I mounted the LM317 voltage regulator IC directly to the chassis with an insulator.
 I used a three pin ribbon connector to connect the LM317 to the circuitry.
 The grounding system I used was a main signal ground buss running down the length of the chassis.
 The actual buss was made from a strip of self adhesive copper tape that was used in window breakage alarm systems.
 The power supply board had buss wires down each edge that tied together in the center of the board.
 From there I ran a single wire to the junction of the signal buss and the input and output terminals.
 I have found that this type of arrangement works well to prevent ground loops.
 The chassis is connected to the same ground location by a 0.1 uF type X2 capacitor with a parallel 120 ohm resistor.
 The chassis is also directly connected to the AC mains ground at the IEC power entry filter.
 For more detailed information about grounding, see my suggestions about grounding and shielding for your DIY audio projects.
 The level control at the amplifier input can be deleted and replaced with a 100k resistor to the ground if you are going to use them as mono blocks.
 With the level control in place the amplifiers can be used as stand alone monaural amplifiers.
 The cases are made out of bamboo kitchen bins with one end cut off.
 The bottom of the bins slide out and make it easy to access the interior of the chassis.

 Photograph 3: Interior - Mini Block EL84 Push-Pull Amplifiers

 Parts for the valve amplifier can be sourced from Parts Express, MCM Electronics, and Tube Depot among others.
 For additional valve amplifier design and construction tips, see my blog entry about design and construction tips and suggestions for vacuum tube amplifiers.
 Also, I have also posted some suggestions for a tube amplifier wiring color code.